Eshini09/PUSL3120-Mirador-Project-Management-System/README.md

 5. Create milestones for the project.
 6. Open a second browser/client session as another user.
 7. Add or update a task comment and show the other client refreshing from the Socket.IO event.
-8. Show the dashboard reflecting projects, tasks, milestones and deadlines.
+8. Show the dashboard reflecting projects, tasks, milestones, and deadlines.